callmesalmon/pearlOS/doc/STYLE.md

 * In general, GNU style
 should be avoided at all costs.
 * Angled brackets imports *ONLY*.
+* In general, C89 style comments
+are the norm, but I don't really care tbh :P

 # ASM
 ## General: